To the content

 Influenza is an acute inflammation of the respiratory tract caused by influenza viruses.
 Influenza epidemics occur every winter.
 Influenza is associated with a high fever, muscle ache and headache, and common cold symptoms.

-The influenza vaccine gives protection against influenza and associated secondary diseases, such as ear infections, bronchitis, pneumonia as well as myocardial infarction and cerebral circulation disorders
+The influenza vaccine gives protection against influenza and associated secondary diseases, such as ear infections, bronchitis, pneumonia as well as myocardial infarction and cerebral circulation disorders.

 The majority of those who take the vaccine manage to avoid the flu.
 If a vaccinated person gets the flu, the disease is usually milder and recovery is faster.
 Protection provided by the influenza vaccine lasts for about a year, so a vaccine taken last year does not provide any protection against this season’s influenza.